American-School-of-the-Hague/psd2l-plugin/BS_03_Semesters/3-Semesters_README.md

 # BS_03_Semesters

-Powerschool &rarr; BrightSpace CSV Teacher and Staff Export for 03-Semesters
+Powerschool &rarr; BrightSpace CSV Export for 03-Semesters

 ## Outstanding Issues
 - [ ] what other fields are needed e.g. `start/end_date`; `is_active`